-As I've mentioned before some of my favorite things about Christmas are our traditions.
-We find joy in decorating the tree and home while listening to old Christmas music on the stereo, touring small towns to look at light displays and manger scenes, donating items to local charities and shopping for Christmas gifts for family and friends, visiting Christmas stores, watching shows on TV, baking cookies and candies, collecting pine cones, and watching snow fall while sitting inside near the fire revisiting some of our favorite Holiday reads.
+HAPPY HOLIDAY'S: As I've mentioned before some of my favorite things about Christmas are our traditions.
+We find joy in decorating the tree and home while listening to old Christmas records on the stereo, touring small towns to look at light displays and manger scenes, donating items to local charities and shopping for Christmas gifts for family and friends, visiting Christmas stores, watching classics on TV, baking cookies and candies, collecting pine cones, and watching snow fall while sitting inside near the fire revisiting some of our favorite holiday reads.

 Letters From Father Christmas by J.R.R.
 Tolkien

 A lovely collection of the letters Mr. Tolkien wrote to his children each year for Christmas